Foot amputation

 What are the types of lower limb amputation?

-While “lower extremity amputation” can also include transtibial amputation (below-knee leg amputation), knee amputation, or amputation at the hip, at UFAI we handle amputations of the foot and ankle.
+While “lower extremity amputation” can also include transtibial amputation (below-knee amputation), knee amputation, or amputation at the hip, at UFAI we handle amputations of the foot and ankle.

 Transmetatarsal Amputation

 During a transmetatarsal amputation (TMA), the bones in the ball of the foot, including the metatarsals, are amputated.
-There are five metatarsal bones are in each foot, spanning the distance from the ankle to the toes.
+There are five metatarsal bones in each foot, spanning the distance from the ankle to the toes.

 Symes Amputation